 TRAC Fellows do not:

-- Grade your assignments or speculate about grades your professor might award;
+- grade your assignments or speculate about grades your professor might award;

-- “fix” or edit your writing; or
+- “fix” or line edit your writing; or

 - do anything at all that interferes with peer-to-peer collaboration and your engagement in the revision process.